 The weather is one of the important factors that affect our daily life.
 We plan, think, or wear clothes according to the weather.
-Weather is defined as the condition of the atmosphere in terms of heat or cold, wetness or dryness, calmness or storminess, clarity or cloudiness.
+Weather is defined as the condition of the atmosphere in terms of heat or cold, wetness or dryness, calmness or storminess, and clarity or cloudiness.
 The Cantonese word for weather is 天氣 (tin1 hei3).
 In Hong Kong, this term is used in all situations like daily conversations, weather forecasts, or in school.

 Hong Kong has a subtropical climate, with moderate winters and humid, rainy, and muggy summers.
 The four seasons in Hong Kong include humid spring, rainy summer, energizing autumn, and cold winter.
 The annual temperature averages 23°C (73.4°F).